-The NIH Blueprint for Neuroscience Research supports cross-cutting neuroscience activities like research training, workforce diversity, informatics, therapeutic development, and research initiatives.
-Blueprint will be announcing exciting new research initiatives now and throughout 2021.
+The NIH Blueprint for Neuroscience Research supports cross-cutting neuroscience activities like research training, workforce diversity, therapeutic development, and other research initiatives.
+Blueprint will be supporting exciting new research initiatives in Fiscal Year (FY) 2021.

 Inclusive excellence has diversity and equity at its core, building inclusion into all organizational functions and establishing hallmarks for successful operationalization of inclusion.
 The FIRST program will provide funds for faculty recruitment and to establish inclusive environments at participating institutions to help those faculty succeed.
 The program’s estimated budget is $241 million over nine years, pending the availability of funds.